yushundong/yushundong.github.io/_pages/about.md

 <span style="color:red">**I am currently on the academic job market.
 Please kindly reach out for any opportunities.**</span>

-Research Interests
----

-I am broadly interested in graph machine learning to advance the frontiers of graph data analysis, including deep graph neural networks, graph representation learning, and their real-world applications (e.g., recommendation and epidemic prediction).
-I am particularly interested in how to achieve responsible graph mining algorithms to benefit social good, and I perform abundant research in related areas, such as advancing the explainability, algorithmic fairness, and robustness of deep learning on graphs.
+My research interest mainly lies in how to achieve responsible AI to further advance social good, and I perform abundant research in related areas focusing on relational data, such as advancing the explainability, algorithmic fairness, and safety of deep learning.
+There are 27 published research papers (nine first author ones) focusing on the following areas:

-{% include figure.html path="files/overview.pdf" class="img-fluid" %}
+* **Explainability:** Model Interpretability; Prediction Justification
+* **Algorithmic Fairness:** Fairness measurement; Algorithm Debiasing
+* **Safety:** Attacks and Defenses
+* **Applications:** Healthcare; Recommendation

+I also received **Louis T. Rader Graduate Research Award**, **Endowed Fellowship**, and **Best Poster (Runner Up) @Doctoral Forum of SDM 2022**.
+I am truly grateful for the generuous efforts from the associated institutions and organizers.